Ronald Batory: Railroad industry

 In 1971, Batory took his first job as a traveling auditor in freight car accounting for the Detroit, Toledo and Ironton Railroad (DT&I).
 Batory rose through the ranks at DT&I, working as a traveling auditor, administrative assistant to the vice president of operations, assistant engineer of the Flat Rock, Michigan track system, industrial engineer manager, and director of material procurement and planning.
 When Grand Trunk Western Railroad bought DT&I, Batory became a transportation supervisor in Pontiac, Michigan, trainmaster in Toledo, Ohio, terminal manager and district operations manager in Chicago, and director of transportation planning in Detroit.
 In 1987, he became general manager of Chicago, Missouri and Western Railway.

 Batory later joined Southern Pacific Transportation Company as general manager of its central region.
 From 1994 to 1998, he served as president of the Belt Railway of Chicago.
 He joined Consolidated Rail Corporation in 1998, serving as vice president for operations and then as president and chief operating officer from 2004 until April 1, 2017, when he retired.

 Federal Railroad Administration

 In July 2017, Batory was nominated by President Donald Trump to become the next Administrator of the Federal Railroad Administration.
 Railway Age's Jim Blaze wrote that Batory's nomination "is a creative move to bring fresh technical, business, operational and safety oversight to the FRA's important regulatory oversight position."
 Batory was confirmed by the Senate as Administrator of the Federal Railroad Administration on February 13, 2018.
 He left office on January 20, 2021.
 Later in 2021 he became board member of the East Broad Top Foundation, which owns and operates the East Broad Top Railroad.

+Amtrak

+On May 2, 2024, United States president Joe Biden announced that he would nominate Batory and Elaine M. Clegg to Amtrak's board of directors.